matinbhdrn77/greenlight/README.md

 need to protect access to the map by using a mutex to prevent race conditions.

 We must delete old rate limiter from map => record the last seen time for each client.
 We can then run a background goroutine in which we periodically delete any clients that we haven’t been seen recently from the clients map.

+## Chapter12 Graceful Shutdown

+We need a opportunity for in-flight HTTP requests to being processed.
+Use shutdown signal with `Shutdown()` method.

+A common way to terminate is by pressing `Ctrl+C` on your keyboard to send an interrupt signal — also known as a `SIGINT`.

+Some signals are catchable and others are not.
+Catachable signals can be intercepted by our application and either ignored, or used to trigger a certain action (such as a graceful shutdown) `SIGTERM`.
+Other signals, like `SIGKILL` , are not catchable and cannot be intercepted.

+`$ pkill -SIGKILL <NAME>` , `$ pkill -SIGTERM <NAME>`
+`$ pkill -SIGTERM <NAME>` => OR `Ctrl+\` => exit with the stack dump